aws-powertools/powertools-lambda-typescript/docs/utilities/validation.md

     --8<-- "examples/snippets/validation/advancedBringAjvInstance.ts"
     ```

+    1. You can pass your own `ajv` instance to any of the validation methods.
+This is useful if you want to configure `ajv` with custom options like keywords and more.

 ## Should I use this or Parser?

 One of Powertools for AWS Lambda [tenets](../index.md#tenets) is to be progressive.
 This means that our utilities are designed to be incrementally adopted by customers at any stage of their serverless journey.